 Department Name/Job Location:

 This position is in the Center for Clinical Studies.
-The position is located at Taylor Avenue Building.
+The position is located at the Center for Outpatient Health.
 This position is for the Medical School Campus.

 Position is responsible for performing Prospective Reimbursement Analysis to ensure that clinical services associated with clinical research studies are billed in compliance with the CMS National Coverage Decision and all other applicable laws and regulations, third party requirements, and Washington University School of Medicine (WUSM) policy.
 Participate in clinical research billing compliance related projects, analyze report data to identify problems associated with the patient billing and collection process, and propose solutions.
 Summarize and report on findings.
 The Clinical Research Billing Analyst will also provide assistance and function as a primary resource and educator to other staff in developing and/or negotiating clinical study budgets, informed consents and contracts within the Oncore Clinical Trial Management System.